 What Evidence Helps Prove Domestic Violence?

-Courts rely on a range of evidence to assess domestic violence cases.
 Here are common types of evidence that can help:

 1. Personal Testimony